Rami-Hajjar/Fake-News-ML-Classification-System/README.md

 A PassiveAggressiveClassifier is trained on the vectors.

-The model is tested and the accuracy is printed.
+The model is tested, and the accuracy is printed.

 A confusion matrix is shown to visualize the performance.

 <br/>
-**📊 Results**
+📊 Results

-On the sample dataset, this model achieves an accuracy of around 90-95% depending on your data split and environment.
+On the sample dataset, this model achieves an accuracy of around 90–95%, depending on your data split and environment.

 <br/>
-**▶️ How to Run**
+▶️ How to Run

 This code is designed to run in Google Colab: